Planning and development surveyors research a range of factors to best advise their clients on development and investment choices

 - management of the built environment

 Continuing professional development (CPD) is an important part of the role and a requirement of RICS membership.
-In addition to core surveying skills, you will be encouraged to gain a good understanding of business and management processes.
+In addition to core surveying skills, you'll be encouraged to gain a good understanding of business and management processes.
 All those qualifying as members of the RICS (MRICS) are required to complete a postgraduate-management qualification within a set time frame.

 Senior planning and development surveyors and many consultants in the private sector frequently hold the additional qualification of membership of the Royal Town Planning Institute (RTPI).